 For the purpose of this feature, we dig through all of his seven albums and determine the best ten songs he’s released as well as pick a few honorable mention songs.
 As one of the most consistent and successful r&b artists since he released his debut album “Ghetto Love” in 2001, we had plenty to choose from here.
-Check out our list and see if you agree or disagree.

 An overlooked album cut from his album “Ghetto Classics”, the song used a great sample of the Willie Hutch classic “I Choose You”.

 This dynamic duet with Keyshia Cole was the third single from Jaheim’s fourth album “The Makings of a Man”.
 Songs like this represent his versatile personality, a softer side to his tough exterior.

 This song was produced by Jaheim’s main producer Kay Gee of Naughty by Nature and features a flawless sample of De La Soul’s “Ring Ring Ring (Ha Ha Hey)”.
 The old school hip hop sample meshes seamlessly with his soulful vocals and proves his relevance to multiple genres.

 Jaheim earned a Grammy nomination with “Finding My Way Back”, another vulnerable song which was produced by Carvin & Ivan and written by a young Miguel.

 The first single from Jaheim’s “Appreciation Day” album, the song marked an up-tempo progression in his sound with lyrics that put a unique spin on women aging gracefully.